Home > Package & System Management > df

 df -h

-Checks the disk space usage of the root file system (`/`).
+Checks the usage of the file system that a specific mount point or directory belongs to.

 df -h -t ext4